 Even if you frequent farmer’s markets, you’ll still need to shop at our local grocery stores.
 Let’s do a quick run-down of the prices you’ll see, so you can compare them to the prices in your local grocery store.

-Grocery Store Prices in Guam
+Grocery Store Prices on Guam

-(Source: Pay-Less Supermarket, June 2022)
+(Source: Pay-Less Supermarket)

 Finally, now that we’ve covered your basic needs, let’s take a look at the fun side of Guam.